danielawde9/seo/readme.md

 Page-level social metrics
 Social metrics considered include mentions, links, shares, likes, and other social media site–based metrics.
-It should be emphasized that many SEO practitioners believe that this is a ranking factor even though studies have since shown otherwise, and representatives from Google clearly state that social signals are not part of their algorithm.
+It should be emphasized that many SEO practitioners believe that this is a ranking factor even though studies have since shown otherwise, and representatives from Google clearly state that social signals are not part of their algorithm.

 Domain-level keyword usage
 This refers to how keywords are used in the root or subdomain name, and how